 I have carefully designed my videos to improve your study time.
 The lecture videos are delivered asynchronously, meaning that you do not have to be behind your computer at any specified time to hear my lectures.
 You can study when you are most productive!
 These videos are provided in "mp4" format and can be played directly from most browsers, and they are available as podcasts.
 See my "Videos, Podcasts, iTunes" webpage for more information about the variety of ways to watch my videos.
 I think that you will enjoy these lecture videos.

 Through my use of a variety of electronic technologies and a very organized easy-to-use LMS, Moodle, you will see that I am very dedicated to make your learning productive and efficient.
 You can be successful in this course if you study the materials, watch the videos (often more than once), do all assignments on time, and ask questions whenever something is not understood.
-There is a link in the ICON course to Moodle.

 The "Course Calendar" webpage shows dates and topics for this course.